Gusto/it-cpe-opensource/chef/cookbooks/cpe_activedirectory/README.md

 cpe_activedirectory Cookbook
 =========================
+- Binds to active directory
-Uses dsconfigad to apply options on top of any existing com.apple.DirectoryService.managed profile.
+- Uses `dsconfigad` to apply options on top of any previously bound machine

 Requirements